 In case you are just joining us, let’s review for a sec.
-A few months ago, I shared these peanut butter pretzel honey balls (with a chocolate drizzle!).
+A few months ago, I shared these peanut butter pretzel honey balls.
 Which are highly addictive and I still love to pieces.

-They are packed with all sorts of healthy goodness – like oats, flaxseed, hemp seeds, sesame seeds!
+They are packed with all sorts of healthy goodness – like oats, flaxseed, hemp seeds, sesame seeds.
 And yet still pretty much taste like a peanut butter cup.
-From some cocoa powder, peanut butter, honey and vanilla!
+From some cocoa powder, peanut butter and vanilla.

-Oh, and did I mention that they are super simple??
+Oh, and did I mention that they are super simple to make?
 These little bites win on all fronts.

 Tips & Tricks For These Chocolate Peanut Butter Energy Balls

 - You can definitely go for natural peanut butter here (I do!), but just make sure that you stir it together really really well before using in the recipe.

 - You can use any kind of unsweetened cocoa powder you’d like – regular or dutch process.
 I personally love the darker cocoa, but either works.